Skip to main content

 Conversely, a program that offers only general health education, like nutritional webinars or fitness challenges without individualized health assessments, typically falls outside this clinical sphere.
 It operates more like a corporate perk than a medical benefit.
 While still valuable, the data it collects may not be subject to HIPAA’s stringent privacy and security rules, existing in a different regulatory space.

-Your first step in this personal health journey is to read your SPD, not just as an employee benefit document, but as a clinical charter that defines the boundaries of your within the corporate ecosystem.
+Your first step in this personal health journey is to read your SPD, not just as an employee benefit document, but as a clinical charter that defines the boundaries of your health information within the corporate ecosystem.

 Intermediate